dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 # Table Definition

-Each table definition consists of:
+A table is defined by defining its elements, which include:

-- **Table name** – Defined as a class in Python and translated to a database table name.
+- **Table name** – Defined as a class in Python and translated into a database table name.
-- **Table tier** – Specifies the table's role in the pipeline.
+- **Table tier** – Specifies the table's role in the pipeline: `lookup`, `manual`, `imported`, `computed`.
-- **Primary key** – Defines the unique identifier for each row.
+- **Primary key** – Defines the attributes comprising the unique identifier for each row.
 - **Attributes** – Columns specifying the table's data structure.
 - **Foreign keys** – Define dependencies on upstream tables.
 - **Indexes** – Optimize queries and enforce constraints.

 ## Attribute Definition
-The table definition defines a number of fields, each on a separate line in the following format:
+The table definition comprises a set of attributes defined by their name, type, default value (optional), and comment (optional).

 ```
 attribute_name: type